 Consult with Physicians: Collaborate with doctors to understand patient conditions and discuss appropriate diagnostic and treatment strategies.

-Monitor Patient Progress: Keep track of patients’ conditions and their responses to treatments, making notes to share with the medical team.
+Monitor Patient Progress: Track patients’ conditions and responses to treatments, documenting notes to share with the medical team.

 Educate Patients and Families: Explain lung conditions, test procedures, and disease management strategies to patients and their families, improving understanding and compliance.